We help people stay on the road, ride safely & encourage sustainability.

 We’ll take all styles – mountain bike, hybrid, city bike, road bike, vintage etc. Even if you think a bike might be beyond saving, there’s usually some parts on it we can re-use so please donate.

-We also require old cotton t-shirts and rags (not your 70-90’s nylons/synthetic stuff) for cleaning bikes, bike tools for maintenance and we gratefully accept Clipper (decaf*) tea and cakes for when we are working and beer (Red Stripe) or rum (good proper Caribbean stuff) for when we are relaxing. *We are not like a lot of beardy weirdy hipster cyclists – there’s no caffeine / coffee at NFBP, we don’t want to get too hyper/intense/boring etc, we don’t go on about ‘craft’ beer, wear check shirts with braces, or have trousers hanging down inappropriately so you can see underpants….or have groomed facial hair.
+Cotton t-shirts and rags for cleaning bikes but not your 70-90’s nylons/synthetic stuff nor your old used smelly socks or soiled pants thanks – someone did this recently, yuk – there’s probably specialist websites for these.
+Also we take bike tools for maintenance and we gratefully accept Clipper (decaf*) tea and cakes for when we are working and beer (Red Stripe) or rum (good proper Caribbean stuff) for when we are relaxing. *We are not like a lot of beardy weirdy hipster cyclists – there’s no caffeine / coffee at NFBP, we don’t want to get too hyper/intense/boring etc, we don’t go on about ‘craft’ beer, wear check shirts with braces, or have trousers hanging down inappropriately so you can see underpants….or have groomed facial hair.
 If we did we’d move to Hove or Shoreditch.
 Although, we do usually have 6 music on in the workshop.

-As well as taking direct referrals for help with bikes, often giving away for free, we can offer big price reduction subsidies (between 25-50%) on bikes and parts for residents in receipt of benefits, students and pensioners from the following New Forest postcode areas: BH23 BH24 BH25 SP6 SP5 SO40 SO41 SO42 SO43 SO45 SO51.
+As well as taking direct referrals for help with bikes, often giving away for free or a donation, we can offer price reduction subsidies (c.
+25%) on bikes and parts for LOCAL residents in receipt of benefits, students and pensioners from the following New Forest District postcode areas: BH23 BH24 BH25 SP6 SP5 SO40 SO41 SO42 SO43 SO45 SO51.
 Evidence required and a simple feedback form needs filling in – just ask for details.
+It’s important to gain feedback for not only trying to improve what we do but to pass on to supporters too.

 We are a small operation helped by volunteers so don’t have set opening hours – best make an appointment if you need to see us.
 Related to this, please also don’t leave donations outside the workshop if we are not there, they tend to go walkies.
 Just let us know first to arrange a time before making a trip.

-We are NOT a retail shop selling new bikes and new parts and don’t get involved in warranty/manufacturers servicing type work, if you need this take/send it back to where you got it or there’s plenty of good bike shops in our area – try our friends at: Hargroves Cycles (Totton), Boost Bike Hub (Brockenhurst), New Forest Cycling (Burley), The Woods Cyclery (Lyndhurst), The Forge Cycleworks (Ringwood) or Primera Sports (Bournemouth).
+We are NOT a retail shop selling new bikes and new parts and don’t get involved in warranty/manufacturers servicing type work on your new steed, if you need this take/send it back to where you got it or there’s plenty of good bike shops in our area – try our friends at: Hargroves Cycles (Totton), Boost Bike Hub (Brockenhurst), New Forest Cycling (Burley), The Woods Cyclery (Lyndhurst), The Forge Cycleworks (Ringwood) or Primera Sports (Bournemouth).
 Thanks!